 Youth Tutoring Youth is open to students interested in working with young children.
 The field of education offers many career opportunities both in the traditional classroom and non-traditional classroom.
 Students are given classroom instruction in child development, effective tutoring strategies, lesson plan and material development and professional ethics.
 Students are assigned to an elementary school classroom where they tutor four days per week.
-Good attendance is required and teacher recommendation needed.
+Good attendance is required.